defold/doc/docs/en/manuals/extensions.md

 ## Build server logs

 Build server logs are available when the project is using native extensions.
-The build server log (`log.txt`) is downloaded together with the custom engine when the project is built and stored inside the file `.internal/%platform%/build.zip`.
+The build server log (`log.txt`) is downloaded together with the custom engine when the project is built and stored inside the file `.internal/%platform%/build.zip` and also unpacked to the build folder of your project.

 ## The ext.manifest file